 - You can get them from your local landscape supply store (E.g, SprinklerWorld, or other, but probably not HomeDepot or Lowes).

 - If you want to pickup the parts first, take a picture of the valve to the store with you.

-- If the FUS message returns with the same valve number even if you moved the valve to a new location, it’s unlikely that you’d have two solenoids fail at the same time and it is likely a circuit problem with the controller that we frequently repair; you can contact us here.
+- If the FUS message returns with the same valve number even if you moved the valve to a new location, it’s unlikely that you’d have two solenoids fail at the same time so check the wiring for damage due to recent digging by people or pets, etc… It’s very unlikely to be be problem with the controller but if you’re convinced it could be, contact us here.